matrix-org/matrix-spec-proposals/specification/server_server_api.rst

     Like email, it is the responsibility of the originating server of a PDU to deliver that event to its recipient servers.
-However PDUs are signed using the originating server's public key so that it is possible to deliver them through third-party servers.
+However PDUs are signed using the originating server's private key so that it is possible to deliver them through third-party servers.

 Ephemeral Data Units (EDUs):